systematic-magic/AgingPMC/editorials_news_pdf.rst

 Corresponding author and affiliations can be found at the end of the article right after the References section

 4.1.
-Check that full name of corresponding author is formatted in bold and underlined font and is followed by conlon (:)
+Check that full name of corresponding author is formatted in bold and underlined font and is followed by colon (:)

 4.2.
-Check that full name of corresponding author is followed by affiliation (multiple affiliations are allowed and should be divided by semicolon (;))
+Check that full name of corresponding author is followed by affiliation (only one affiliation is allowed in PDF)

 4.3.
 Check that affiliation is formatted in plain text (no special formatting)